pulumi/docs/concepts/config.md

 ---
-title: "Configuration"
+title: "Config"
 ---

-Often, your Colada program will need configuration values that change independently from the program itself.
+Often, your Pulumi program will need configuration values that change independently from the program itself.
 For example, you may want to use a different size of AWS EC2 instance depending on whether the program is deployed to a development or production stack.

 For these configuration values, you can use _stack settings_.
 Stack settings are defined in [`Pulumi.<stack-name>.yaml`] and are set via the `pulumi config set` command.